walterl/proton-privoxy/README.md

 Why did I choose Privoxy?
 Mostly because it's the simplest HTTP proxy to configure, that I've used before.

+### ~[Anti-feature] ProtonVPN's DNS leak protection doesn't work~

+**UPDATE:** This is no longer an issue, because Docker now allows `/etc/resolv.conf` to be updated while a container is running.
+It's recreated by Docker on container restart, but that doesn't matter, since ProtonVPN (and `DNS_SERVERS_OVERRIDE`) will modify it during startup.

+~Docker prevents containers from changing the servers used for DNS lookups, after startup.
+This prevents ProtonVPN from using its own leak protecting DNS server.
+In fact, at the moment it causes a non-fatal error in `protonvpn`.~

+~Ensure that you're using privacy respecting DNS servers on your Docker host, or manually specify secure servers for the container via [`--dns` options](https://docs.docker.com/config/containers/container-networking/#dns-services).~

 ### Built-in killswitch
 On startup, permanent killswitch ensures all connections use the protonvpn interface.